Researching Just Got Easier.

 You may bring into the library:

-Paper, research notes, electronic devices and three-ring binders.
+Paper, research notes, and electronic devices.

 Pencils (available at the orientation and reference desks for patrons who don’t have one)